charlee-t/MIDI-Editor/README.md

-# VBA MIDI Editor
+# VB.NET MIDI Editor

 ## Description:

-Welcome to the VBA MIDI Editor!
-This application is designed to provide a comprehensive solution for importing, editing, and exporting MIDI files within a VBA environment.
+Welcome to the VB.NET MIDI Editor!
+This application is designed to provide a comprehensive solution for importing, editing, and exporting MIDI files within a VB.NET environment.
 Whether you're a musician, a hobbyist, or a developer, this tool offers the functionality needed to manipulate MIDI data with ease.

 ![Piano Roll MIDI 1](https://github.com/CharleeTalingdan/MIDI-Editor/assets/144240397/a599a209-4ae5-4edb-95cc-1db7169e5e8f)
 ![Piano Roll MIDI 1c](https://github.com/CharleeTalingdan/MIDI-Editor/assets/144240397/7ba53833-a901-4ba7-b50a-0fdb1df9597c)